-Doggie Boot Camp: Reform school for dogs
+Doggie Boot Camp: Reform School For Dogs

-Awakening the kindly drill sergeant in you
+Awakening the kindly drill sergeant in you to address behaviour problems

 They dealt with Freddy’s barking problem by closing the drapes, and his housetraining predicament by using pee pads and installing a doggie door.
 Freddy’s furniture chewing was stopped by removing the chairs, sofa, and coffee table from the living room.
 His nipping during pedicures got passed off to the groomer.
 Then came his digging and running away, followed by growling whenever dishes or toys were touched.
 Freddy’s bad behaviours began to leak out of every crack, and his owners had finally run out of quick fixes.